syedashar129/employeeManagement/README.md

 # employeeManagement
 employee management system

 Howdy!
-This project is deisgned to manage employees within a certain system.
-This application allows admins to add employees, edit employee details, view specefic employee details, and delete employees via its responsive table.
+This project is designed to manage employees within a certain system.
+This application allows admins to add employees, edit employee details, view specific employee details, and delete employees via its responsive table.

 Functionality: